jpuri/react-draft-wysiwyg/README.md

 - Support for adding / editing links.
 - Support for adding / uploading images.
 - Support for configuring visibility of toolbar.
+- Support for removing styles applied.
+- Configurable toolbar.

 ## Installing
-- The package can be installed from npm `react-draft-wysiwyg@0.2.0`
+- The package can be installed from npm `react-draft-wysiwyg`
-- The current version is `0.2.0` it can be installed from npm, though npm page show still old package 0.0.7 - I am following up with npm team to get that fixed.

 ## Thanks
 Thanks to [iPaoo](http://www.ipaoo.com/) for sponsoring the development.